gpvillegas/deut_offline_replay/README.md

 # Execute a replay script (reads a raw data file and generates an output ROOTfile and REPORT_FILE)
 # Follow the command-line requests to enter run number, number of events as well as
 # an additional option, depending on the analysis you want to carry out.
 The last option,
-# I added specially for CaFe, to faciliate our analysis.
-To test it, put the following info when
+# I added specially for deuteron, to faciliate our analysis.
+To test it, execute:
-# asked:  RunNumber: 3288,  EvtNum: 50000, analysis type: test,  and this will use the specific parameters
-# at the time that run was taken to generate a ROOTfile, which will be placed under ROOTfiles/test directory.
-$ ./hcana SCRIPTS/COIN/PRODUCTION/replay_cafe.C
+$ ./hcana SCRIPTS/COIN/PRODUCTION/replay_deut.C

-# the script will ask you to enter a specific run number, event number and analysis type to use (please choose 'prod' for production)
+# the script will ask you to enter a specific run number, event number and analysis type to use.
+Based on the
-# as this will replay data with all the encessary tree leaf variables you need for lower (i.e., calibration, etc.) and upper-level analysis.
+# analysis type you choose, it will read the corresponding definition file located in: DEF-files/ .
+Each definition
+# file specifies which leaf variables to add.
+For specific detector calibrations / studies, I've added specific definition
+# files which will only use the required leaf variables in order to keep the TTree ntuple small as possible so that it may
+# run faster.
+#
 ```

 # How-To Guide for Active Contributors